opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 -------------------------------
 .. cpp:function:: bool FeatureEvaluator::setWindow(Point p)

-    Sets a window in the current image where the features are computed (called by ??).
+    Assigns a window in the current image where the features will be computed.

     :param p: Upper left point of the window where the features are computed.
 Size of the window is equal to the size of training images.